MCMicS/jenkins-control-plugin/README.md

 ## Thanks
 I would like to thank:
+* [Cezary Butler](https://github.com/cezary-butler) for his contribution to fix and improve this plugin for Idea 14 and 15
 * [Yuri Novitsky](https://github.com/nyver) for his contribution to this plugin (pre-commit feature)
 * Kohsuke Kawaguchi for providing us such a great CI server
 * Jetbrains Team for providing us such an incredible IDE (certainly the best that Java developers could have).